ambers-asleep/bookDataBase/README.md

 # bookDataBase
 AP Computer Science Thing
-Get radio buttons reading, multiple are not selectable Get books to import right dependent on all other tables Have the final print out display the URL properly
+Get radio buttons reading, multiple are not selectable Get books to import right dependent on all other tables THIS GOT DONE 25 Have the final print out display the URL properly

 Goals: